Probing the sensitivity of anisotropic flow coefficients to the initial nuclear structure in pO and OO collisions at the LHC: SUMMARY

 \section{SUMMARY}

-In this study, we have investigated the effect of the clustered nuclear structure of $^{16} \rm O$ nuclei through p--O and O--O collisions at the LHC energies using IP-Glasma + MUSIC + iSS + UrQMD.
+In this study, the effects of the clustered nuclear structure of $^{16} \rm O$ nuclei are investigated through pO and OO collisions at the LHC energies using IP-Glasma + MUSIC + iSS + UrQMD.
 The final state anisotropic flow coefficients are studied and are compared with the corresponding spatial anisotropies of the initial collision overlap geometry.
 Our findings are summarized as follows: \begin{enumerate}

-\item For both p--O and O--O collision systems, we find that the $\langle\epsilon_{2}\rangle$ rises from central to peripheral collisions with a clear dominance of $\alpha$-cluster over the Woods-Saxon profile case.
-Similar is the trend for $\langle\epsilon_{3}\rangle$ except for O--O collisions with $\alpha$-clustering.
+\item For both pO and OO collision systems, it is observed that the $\langle\epsilon_{2}\rangle$ rises from central to peripheral collisions with a clear dominance of $\alpha$-cluster over the Woods--Saxon profile case.
+Similar is the trend for $\langle\epsilon_{3}\rangle$ except for OO collisions with $\alpha$-clustering.
 Here, the $\langle\epsilon_{3}\rangle$ is found to be maximum in the 0--10\% centrality class and falls thereafter in mid-central collisions.
+This trend is found to be consistent even in cases where the $\alpha$-clustering parameters are varied.

-\item The centrality dependence of initial spatial anisotropies ($\langle\epsilon_{\rm n}\rangle$) is not effectively converted to final-state elliptic and triangular flow, especially in the mid-central to peripheral p--O and O--O collisions, owing to the less dense systems formed in the off-central collisions.
+\item The centrality dependence of initial spatial anisotropies ($\langle\epsilon_{n}\rangle$) is not effectively converted to final-state elliptic and triangular flow, especially in the mid-central to peripheral pO and OO collisions, owing to the less dense systems formed in the off-central collisions.

-\item The nuclear density profile seems to have little influence on $v_{2}$ and $v_{3}$ in p--O collisions, while it has a noticeable effect in the case of O--O collisions.
-In spite of this, $v_{2}\{2,|\Delta\eta| > 1.0\}$ is found to achieve its maximum in the (10--20\%) centrality class, for both p--O and O--O collisions involving $\alpha$-clustered $^{16}\rm O$.
+\item The nuclear density profile seems to have little influence on $v_{2}$ and $v_{3}$ in pO collisions, while it has a noticeable effect in the case of OO collisions.
+In spite of this, $v_{2}\{2,|\Delta\eta| > 1.0\}$ is found to achieve its maximum in the 10--20\% centrality class, for both pO and OO collisions involving $\alpha$-clustered $^{16}\rm O$.